-Who would have thought that a technology about 100 years old would still be used in conjunction with equipment on the forefront of what’s technically possible, and would still give so much presence in today’s world?
+Who would have thought that a technology about 100 years old would still be used in conjunction with equipment on the forefront of what’s technically possible, and would still have so much presence in today’s world?
 Well, it does, and as our hosts take to the front of the studio, we settle in for a brief introduction before delving into the music.
-The evening is hosted by UNCUT Magazine’s Associate Editor, Michael Bonner, who brings a wealth of knowledge to proceedings, and introduces each track whilst they’re being cued up by the Abbey Road engineer who mastered the albums himself, Miles Showell.
-Miles is a stalwart of the mastering industry, and his work of half-speed recording is some of the best in the world.
-He explains, without going into too much of the in-depth technicalities, that recording at half-speed gives the cutting stylus, as well as the whole system time to record the music in more detail.
-Although, as he goes onto explain, recording at half-speed is not always fun.
-It’s a long process, and it’s hard to find mistakes because the tracks sound all distorted and almost unlistenable at half-speed.
+The evening is hosted by UNCUT Magazine’s Associate Editor, Michael Bonner, who brings a wealth of knowledge to proceedings and introduces each track whilst they’re being cued up by the Abbey Road engineer who mastered the albums himself, Miles Showell.
+Miles is a stalwart of the mastering industry, and his work on half-speed recordings is some of the best in the world.
+He explains, without going into too much of the in-depth technicalities, that recording at half-speed gives the cutting stylus, as well as the whole system, time to record the music in more detail.
+Although, as he goes onto explain, recording at half-speed isn’t always fun.
+It’s a long process, and hard to find mistakes because the tracks sound all distorted and almost unlistenable at half-speed.
 If you’re recording a live album, the cheers will actually sound like boos, accompanied by slow, almost sarcastic claps from the crowd when the songs over.
-But, he still loves the process for the brilliant results he’s created from it, and affectionately refers to Abbey Road as ‘the home of half-speed’.
+But, he still loves the process for the brilliant results created from it, and affectionately refers to Abbey Road as ‘the home of half-speed’.

 Taking Tiger Mountain (By Strategy) sounds just as good as we open with track China My China.
 Michael Bonner instructs us to listen out for the typewriter solo halfway through, being accompanied before and after by Eno’s signature erratic vocals dancing around the melody.
-Again, the record screams quality and produces a transience I’ve not heard before.
+Again, the record screams quality and produces transience I’ve not heard before.
 We then move on to his third album in the series, Another Green World.
-As we listen to the title track’s gentle build-up you can hear it as a precursor to the later music of Eno, being both atmospheric and all encompassing, and before you know, the track is fading out soon after fading in.
+As we listen to the title track’s gentle build-up you can hear it as a precursor to the later music of Eno, being both atmospheric and all-encompassing.

 By Jamie Parmenter